YanWenKun/ComfyUI-Docker/xpu-test/README.txt

 1. Once OOM, ComfyUI won't crash, but GPU will stop responding for future prompt (UR_RESULT_ERROR_DEVICE_LOST).
    In that case, you need to restart ComfyUI.

-2. On Linux, I have no idea how to monitor VRAM usage.
-The xpu-smi only works for enterprise GPUs.